Join me for weekly meditation practice

 Meditation Practice

-Spiritual Practices for daily life
+Spiritual Practices for Daily Life

-Staying Rooted and Aligned
+Staying Rooted and Coherent

-Meditation exists across ancient wisdom traditions not as an escape from life, but as a sacred pathway to discover ourselves and the subtler dimensions of life.
+editation exists across ancient wisdom traditions not as an escape from life, but as a sacred pathway to discover ourselves and the subtler dimensions of life.

 Meditation helps to refine attention, regulate the emotional body, and quiet the mind, gently restoring clarity and a return to embodied presence.